 EYPC can help educators to meet the standards for service learning projects by providing a framework for integrating student voice, community engagement, and policy advocacy into the academic setting.

-As of August 2017, all high school students are required to complete a semester-long course in civics that “shall help young people acquire and learn to use the skills, knowledge, and attitudes that will prepare them to be competent and responsible citizens throughout their lives” (ILCS 5/27-22(e)(5)).
+In Illinois, high school students are required to complete a semester-long course in civics that “shall help young people acquire and learn to use the skills, knowledge, and attitudes that will prepare them to be competent and responsible citizens throughout their lives” (ILCS 5/27-22(e)(5)).

 Service learning projects, integrated into curriculum instruction, allow students to apply their knowledge to serve and contribute to bettering their community through meaningful action.
 The criteria of service-learning project — preparation, action, and reflection — are reflected throughout the EYPC program.